HirokiHamaguchi/Initial_Placement_for_Fruchterman-Reingold_Force_Model_with_Coordinate_Newton_Direction/doc/presentation/manuscript.md

 When we consider only one pair of vertices, there is an equilibrium between these two forces at some distance $d$.

-Then, the FR algorithm, the algorithm behind the `nx.draw`, visualizes a graph by simulating the system and seeking the equilibrium of ALL of these forces.
+Then, the FR algorithm visualizes a graph by simulating the system and seeking the equilibrium of ALL of these forces.
 This is how the FR algorithm works.

 ## 6